-Why Software Automation Testing jobs are becoming critical to Engineering teams
+Why Software Automation Testing jobs are becoming critical to Modern Engineering teams

 Software Automation Testers are the engineers who make modern release cycles workable.
 As development speeds up and systems become more integrated, they ensure that new features, updates and fixes behave exactly as intended before they reach customers.
 As a result, Software Automation Testing jobs are becoming central to how today’s engineering teams operate.

-For engineers researching career direction, and for hiring managers building scalable teams, understanding the growing importance of Software Automation Testing is essential.
+For engineers researching career direction, and for hiring managers building scalable teams, understanding the rise of Software Automation Testing jobs is essential.

 Why Software Automation Testing Jobs are growing across modern engineering